CyberT33N/scrapcore-mongodb-puppeteer/README.md

 <br />

 # *DOCUMENTATION*
-Full install guides and all needed informations can be found at the DOCS at this folder:
+Full install guides and all needed informations can be found at the documentation at this folder:
 ```bash
 ./GUIDES/DOCUMENTATION/index.html
 ```